huggingface/blog/leaderboards-on-the-hub-hallucinations.md

 On the other hand, *faithfulness hallucinations* happen when there is a disconnect between the generated content and the user's instructions or the context in the input.
 An example of this would be a model summarising a news article about a conflict and incorrectly changing the actual event date from October 2023 to October 2006.
 Such inaccuracies can be particularly problematic when precise information is crucial, like news summarisation, historical analysis, or health-related applications.

-# The Hallucinations Leaderboard
+## The Hallucinations Leaderboard

 The **[Hallucinations Leaderboard](https://huggingface.co/spaces/hallucinations-leaderboard/leaderboard)**  evaluates LLMs on an array of hallucination-related benchmarks.
 The leaderboard leverages the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), a framework for zero-shot and few-shot language model evaluation (via in-context learning) on a wide array of tasks.
-The code (backend and front-end) is a fork of the HuggingFace [Leaderboard Templates](https://huggingface.co/demo-leaderboard-backend).
+The code (backend and front-end) is a fork of the Hugging Face [Leaderboard Template](https://huggingface.co/demo-leaderboard-backend).
 All experiments are conducted on the [Edinburgh International Data Facility (EIDF) GPU Service](https://edinburgh-international-data-facility.ed.ac.uk/) on NVIDIA A100-40G and A100-80G GPUs.

 The Hallucination Leaderboard includes a variety of tasks, identified while working on the [awesome-hallucination-detection](https://github.com/EdinburghNLP/awesome-hallucination-detection) repository: